Kids Video Connection

 We are Now Accepting Submissions for 2022

 This summer festival is entertaining and engaging for the whole family.
 Since we started the festival, it has been a great success, and we have reach over 10,000 youth and their families!
-In an effort to help us fulfill our mission, promote positive children’s programming and introduce youth to careers i
+In an effort to help us fulfill our mission, promote positive children’s programming and introduce youth to careers in film and television.

 KVC was awarded DeKalb County Arts Visionary Award for starting the festival and creating an innovative art program to teach children through the arts.

 Best Youth Live Action Film!

 After a mysterious new virus causes a worldwide pandemic, young Andy Locke struggles to cope with his “new normal” of living in quarantine.

 Directed by Ela Rees, Mortada Gzar (Director of Animation), USA, 4:11

 This visually stunning debut animation short of 11-year-old filmmaker Ela Rees tells the story of Ellie the Elephant and her struggle for freedom.

 Bane Of The Beasts

 A young creature unlike any other is shunned by all the herds of the land.
 But little do they know, the pup is meant for a far greater destiny.